matthewkarlson/planform/README.md

   - Optional: timeline, pricing summary, scope
 - Optional scraping (basic site context via `requests + BeautifulSoup`)
 - Optional GPT follow-up: narrative summary of the plan

+### 🌐 Website Analysis (Automated)

+- The `/api/analyze` route can analyze the first fold of a client's website by taking a screenshot and sending it to GPT for review.
+- The analysis provides:
+  - **Strengths** of the website
+  - **Weaknesses** and areas for improvement
+  - **Actionable recommendations** for design, UX, and effectiveness
+  - An overall impression and company name (if detected)
+- This feature helps agencies deliver instant, expert feedback as part of the growth plan, using real-time AI-powered insights.

 ---